stashed/docs/docs/guides/latest/batch-backup/overview.md

 1. At first, the user creates a `RestoreBatch` CR specifying the targets and the respective Repository where the backed up data has been stored.
 2. The Stash operator watches for the `RestoreBatch` CR.
-3. When the Stash operator finds a `RestoreBatch` CR, it injects an init-container into the target that follows the sidecar model and creates a restore job for the targets that follow the job model.
+3. When the Stash operator finds a `RestoreBatch` CR, it executes the global `PreRestore` hooks.
+If there is no global `PreRestore` hook, Stash will skip this step.
-4. The restore init-container/job restore their respective data.
-Stash operator enforces the restore order if the `executionOrder` is set to `Sequential`.
+4. Then, it injects an init-container into the target that follows the sidecar model and creates a restore job for the targets that follow the job model.
+Stash operator enforces the restore order in this step if the `executionOrder` is set to `Sequential`.
+5. The restore init-container/job first execute their local `PreRestore` hooks.
+Then, restore their data and finally execute their `PostRestore` hooks.
+6. Finally, Stash operator executes the global `PostRestore` hooks.
+If there is not global `PostRestore` hook configured for this RestoreBatch, Stash will skip this step.

 ## Next Steps